 So if you are considering a career change but feel hesitant because you don't think you can afford to, take a serious look at your spending.
 See where you can reduce costs and start a savings account with the money you save.

-A career change often requires compromise so it might mean that you no longer have that pop into Starbucks every morning on your way to the office or that you have to cancel your monthly magazine subscription.
+A career change often requires compromise, so it might mean that you no longer have that daily Starbucks on your way to the office every morning or that you have to cancel your monthly magazine subscription.